netconstructor/simple_seo/README.markdown

 ### Otras opciones

 Si tuviesemos que definer keywords de forma dinámica tenemos la posibilidad de definirlo con el método _add\_meta\_for_ en el controlador de la siguiente forma:

-    def index
+    def show
       add_meta_for(:keywords, :en => "yellow submarine", :es => "submarino amarillo")
       add_meta_for(:description, :en => "...", :es => "...")
     end

 ## License and copyright

 This app is MIT licensed, wich basically means you can do whatever you want with it, and there's no warranty of any kind.
 Read the MIT-LICENSE file to get the details.
 However, if you like it I would like you to send me an e-mail letting me know, also I'd like to receive your feedback and suggestions.

 Thanks!

-(c) 2009, Juan Gallego (juan.gallego.iv AT gmail DOT com) http://juan.gg
+(c) 2009, Juan Gallego (juan.gallego.iv AT gmail DOT com) [http://juan.gg](http://juan.gg)